KeturahDev/Raiser/externalProgress.md

 - ...
 - profit!

+trach unseen work:
+- attempted to transition component from functional to class, was too messy, undid all changes

 Progress:
 - learning about CORS and "allow same origin" to enable fetching another local host port